mrsilver76/groupmachine/README.md

 - [ ] Support for entering units (`km` or `m`) when changing the distance threshold.
 - [ ] Support for entering units (`h` or `d`) when changing the time threshold.
 - [ ] Command line option to enable precise locations in album names.
+- [ ] Optimise the hashing code - look at using BLAKE3 plus partial hashing for additional speed.

 If you're particularly enthusiastic about any of these potential features or have ideas of your own, you’re encouraged to raise a [feature request](https://github.com/mrsilver76/groupmachine/issues).